Ingest and Retrieve Data on Managed Weaviateprivate

 Step 5: Run a Keyword Search (BM25)

-BM25 ignores vectors entirely and ranks on keyword overlap.
-Use it when your query is dominated by proper nouns, identifiers, or terms where semantic similarity hurts more than helps.
+BM25 ignores vectors and ranks based on keyword overlap.
+This is useful when queries are dominated by proper nouns, identifiers, or terms where semantic similarity is less effective.
 Keyword search runs against the inverted index and does not require the X-OpenAI-Api-Key header.
-There is no embedding round trip.
+No embedding requests are made.

 curl -X POST "https://$WEAVIATE_URL/v1/graphql" \